 At about the 2km mark I could see the other runners in front of me.
-It wasn’t until the 3km however that I pasted 4 of them.
+It wasn’t until the 3km however that I passed 4 of them.
 I knew there was at least one runner ahead of me.
-I knew if I could past Gary, then coming in first was a total possibility.
+I knew if I could pass Gary, then coming in first was a total possibility.

 We were now going uphill.
 It’s not much of a hill, but it’s gradual, and I was feeling it, my heart rate was up high, my breathing heavy.
 I also felt like I popped a blister (it was later I discovered it was a tiny rock), but I just told myself it’s nothing, yeah it hurt, but I would deal.

 I looked over my shoulder.
 I could see Selina.
 She was still behind me.
-I could see someone else Susie.
-I though just keep her behind me.
-I rounded the corner, and was on the home stretch.
-But all up hill.
-I knew I didn’t have the leg power to dive me up that hill like Susie, and she flew past me.
+I could see someone else, Susie.
+I thought just keep her behind me.
+I rounded the corner and was on the home stretch.
+But all uphill.
+I knew I didn’t have the leg power to dive up that hill like Susie, and she flew past me.
 But then again you’d expect that from a woman that does Marathons and Ironmans, Susie is a machine!

-My fasted 5km was back in August and it was 23:43, so I was very close.
-On target I say.
-Just go to work on the faster pace to crack a 22min time.
+My fastest 5km was back in August and it was 23:43, so I was very close to a new personal best.